gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

   * :ref:`best_solution.tsv<best_solution_tsv>` - This file contains the **best solution found by MacSyFinder** in terms of systems detected, under the form of a per-component, tabulated report file.
 A **solution** consists in a set of compatible systems (no components' overlap allowed).
     If multiple solutions showed a maximal score, a :ref:`ranking <sort_eqt_best_solution>` is established.

     To see potential other best solutions (in case several obtained the same highest score), see file :ref:`all_best_solutions.tsv<best_solution_tsv>`.

     To see all possible, candidate systems without further processing, see files `all_systems.txt` and `all_systems.tsv`.

     The `best_solution.tsv` file is the most similar to former V1 file `macsyfinder.report`.

-  * :ref:`best_solution_loners.tsv <best_solution_loners_tsv>` and :ref:`best_solution_systems.tsv <best_solution_multisystems_tsv>` report
+  * :ref:`best_solution_loners.tsv <best_solution_loners_tsv>` and :ref:`best_solution_multisystems.tsv <best_solution_multisystems_tsv>` report
-    hits which have been identified as loners or multisystems which means that the corresponding gene is tag 'loner' or 'multisystem' in the model definition and the hit is lot located in a cluster.
+    hits which have been identified as loners or multi-systems which means that the corresponding gene is tagged as a 'loner' or 'multi-system' in the model definition and the hit is lot located in a cluster.

   * :ref:`best_solution_summary.tsv<best_solution_summary_tsv>` is a summary of the `best_solution.tsv` file, containing the number of systems detected in each replicon analysed.